ksksrbiz-arch/torqued-affiliates/docs/branch-sync.md

+# Copyright (c) 2025 Keith John Skaggs Jr. All rights reserved.
+# This software is proprietary, copywritten, and strictly licensed.
+Unauthorized use is prohibited and will be prosecuted.
 # Branch sync guide — migrating branches from legacy repo

 This document outlines a safe approach to migrate branches (including `master` and others) from an old / legacy repo into this new repository.